TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 ## Mobile app

-This guide focuses on building cross-platform enterprise apps using Xamarin.Forms, and uses the eShopOnContainers mobile app as an example.
+This guide focuses on building cross-platform enterprise apps using Microsoft MAUI, and uses the eShopOnContainers mobile app as an example.
 Figure 1-2 shows the pages from the eShopOnContainers mobile app that provide the functionality outlined earlier.

 ![The eShopOnContainers mobile app](./media/image4.jpg) **Figure 1-2**: The eShopOnContainers mobile app

 The mobile app consumes the backend services provided by the eShopOnContainers reference application.
 However, it can be configured to consume data from mock services for those who wish to avoid deploying the backend services.

-The eShopOnContainers mobile app exercises the following Xamarin.Forms functionality:
+The eShopOnContainers mobile app exercises the following Microsoft MAUI functionality:

 - XAML
 - Controls